Direct Policy Optimization using Deterministic Sampling and Collocation: Background

 \subsection{Related Work}

-Model-based approaches often tackle problem \eqref{policy_opt} in a decoupled fashion: First, generate a nominal trajectory assuming no disturbances; then, design a tracking feedback policy to reject disturbances.
-Using collocation methods \cite{von1993numerical} or differential dynamic programming (DDP) \cite{jacobson1970differential} to optimize a trajectory, then tracking it with a time-varying linear-quadratic regulator (TVLQR) has achieved impressive results for complex, real-world systems \cite{kuindersma2016optimization,moreau2011unilateral}.
+Model-based approaches often tackle problem \eqref{policy_opt} in a decoupled fashion: First, generate a reference trajectory assuming no disturbances; then, design a tracking feedback policy to reject disturbances.
+Using collocation methods~\cite{stryk1993numerical} or differential dynamic programming (DDP)~\cite{jacobson1970differential} to optimize a trajectory, then tracking it with a time-varying LQR controller has achieved impressive results for complex, real-world systems~\cite{kuindersma2016optimization,moore2014robust}.

-Unfortunately, there are two drawbacks to these classic synthesis techniques: First, there is no explicit consideration for uncertainty or disturbances.
-Robustness is often achieved heuristically via \textit{post-hoc} Monte Carlo testing and tuning.
-Second, by decoupling the synthesis of the nominal trajectory and policy, performance is often sacrificed.
+There are two primary drawbacks to these classic synthesis techniques: First, there is no explicit consideration of uncertainty or disturbances.
+Robustness is often achieved heuristically via \textit{post hoc} Monte Carlo testing and tuning.
+Second, by decoupling the synthesis of the reference trajectory and policy, performance is often sacrificed.

-DIRTREL \cite{manchester2019robust} optimizes a nominal trajectory with an additional cost term that penalizes a linearized approximation of the tracking error of a TVLQR policy.
-Chance constraints are approximated by enforcing them at a finite number of samples.
-There is also a variation of DDP that can account for multiplicative noise applied to the controls \cite{todorov2005generalized}.
-Unlike these methods, DPO directly optimizes policies and propagates uncertainty through nonlinear dynamics.
+DIRTREL~\cite{manchester2019robust} optimizes a reference trajectory with an additional cost term that penalizes a linearized approximation of the tracking error from an LQR policy.
+Chance constraints are approximated by enforcing constraints at a finite number of samples.
+There is also a variation of DDP that can account for multiplicative noise applied to the controls~\cite{todorov2005generalized}.
+Unlike these methods, DPO directly optimizes policies and can propagate uncertainty through nonlinear dynamics.

 Several learning-based approaches exist that directly optimize feedback policies.
-Policy gradient methods \cite{silver2014deterministic} use first-order or derivative-free methods to optimize parameterized policies, typically without direct access to the underlying dynamics model \cite{sutton2018reinforcement}.
-Domain randomization \cite{tobin2017domain} can be employed to vary model and environment parameters to encourage robustness.
-Random search \cite{mania2018simple}, stochastic gradient descent \cite{bu2019lqr}, and Newton methods \cite{wytock2013fast} have also been used to optimize linear feedback policies and MPC controllers \cite{agrawal2019differentiable,amos2018differentiable}.
-A major benefit of stochastic methods is the inherent exploration of the policy space.
+Policy gradient methods~\cite{silver2014deterministic, williams1992simple} use first-order or derivative-free methods to optimize parameterized policies, typically without direct access to the underlying dynamics model.
+Domain randomization~\cite{tobin2017domain} can be employed to vary model and environment parameters to encourage policy robustness.
+Random search~\cite{mania2018simple}, stochastic gradient descent~\cite{bu2019lqr}, and Newton methods~\cite{wytock2013fast} have also been used to optimize linear feedback and MPC policies~\cite{agrawal2020learning, amos2018differentiable}.
+A major benefit of stochastic methods is their inherent exploration of the policy space.